zengxiaolou/Interactive-Feedback-MCP/README.md

-# 🗣️ Interactive Feedback MCP: Bridging the Gap Between AI and You!
+# 🗣️ Interactive Feedback MCP

 Simple [MCP Server](https://modelcontextprotocol.io/) to enable a human-in-the-loop workflow in AI-assisted development tools like [Cursor](https://www.cursor.com), [Cline](https://cline.bot) and [Windsurf](https://windsurf.com).
-This server allows you to easily provide feedback directly to the AI agent.
+This server allows you to easily provide feedback directly to the AI agent, bridging the gap between AI and you.

  **Note:** This server is designed to run locally alongside the MCP client (e.g., Claude Desktop, VS Code), as it needs direct access to the user's operating system to display notifications.